niallobrien/hackathon-starter-plus/README.md

 the case with Sass middleware using the default Hackathon Starter setup).

 ### What To Remove

+**Note:** Line locations may vary based on what you have added/removed.

 `npm uninstall jquery node-sass node-sass-middleware --save`

 **Delete these folders:**